Iran breaches 2015 nuclear deal's stockpile limit: sources

 “As we announced when we said our steps would continue, the stockpile has passed 300 kg,” one of the sources said.

-The semi-official Fars news agency quoted a source as saying that the United Nations’ International Atomic Energy Agency (IAEA) has measured the stockpile on Monday.
+The semi-official Fars news agency quoted a source as saying that the United Nations’ International Atomic Energy Agency (IAEA) had measured the stockpile on Monday.
+The IAEA was not immediately available for comment.

 Enriching uranium to a low level of 3.6% fissile material is the first step in a process that could eventually allow Iran to amass enough highly-enriched uranium to build a nuclear warhead.